jpbullalayao/limitless-python/README.md

 - email me at professor.ragna@gmail.com
 - tweet me @professorragna

-If you're interested in helping to fund this project, you can donate to me
+If you're interested in helping to fund this project, you can support me [here](https://www.buymeacoffee.com/professorragna)